Aliases for PIEZO1 Gene

 GeneCards Summary for PIEZO1 Gene

 PIEZO1 (Piezo-Type Mechanosensitive Ion Channel Component 1) is a Protein Coding gene.
-Diseases associated with PIEZO1 include dehydrated hereditary stomatocytosis with or without pseudohyperkalemia and/or perinatal edema.
+Diseases associated with PIEZO1 include dehydrated hereditary stomatocytosis with or without pseudohyperkalemia and/or perinatal edema and splenic infarction.
 GO annotations related to this gene include cation channel activity and mechanically-gated ion channel activity.
 An important paralog of this gene is PIEZO2.

 UniProtKB/Swiss-Prot for PIEZO1 Gene